CHLD 144: Health, Safety and Nutrition for Young Children

 - Staff safety and well being

-- Teacher as role model of best health, safety, and nutrition practices
+- Teachers as role models of best health, safety, and nutrition practices

 - Communication